joolstorrentecalo/gitlab-foss/doc/user/project/pages/index.md

 - `pages.path_prefix: '_${CI_MERGE_REQUEST_IID}_'`: Merge request number
   prefixed ans suffixed with `_`, like `_123_`.

-### Use parallel deployments to create Pages environments
+### Use multiple deployments to create pages environments

-You can use parallel GitLab Pages deployments to create a new [environment](../../../ci/environments/index.md).
+You can use multiple GitLab Pages deployments to create a new [environment](../../../ci/environments/index.md).
 For example:

 ```yaml